fitzoh/jvm-monitoring-workshop/1-simple-e2e/README.md

 The `bootRun` command has an added hook that causes it to:
 * copy `prometheus.yml` to the Prometheus config volume
-* send a `SIGHUP` command to the Prometheus container causing it to reload configuration That pattern is used throughout this repository
+* restart the Prometheus container causing it to reload configuration That pattern is used throughout this repository

 The Prometheus UI can be accessed at http://localhost:9090/